exyezed/tube-insights/README.md

 A feature-rich and high-performance YouTube userscript, built on the InnerTube API — delivering advanced analytics, live stats, smart bookmarking, and seamless video/audio downloading without leaving YouTube.

-### For Mobile Users
-> Use a browser that supports extensions (Kiwi Browser, Lemur Browser, Kito Browser, or Mask Browser) for the extension installation, or use Violentmonkey as your userscript manager for the userscript installation.

 ## Features

 - **Insights:** Advanced analytics for channels & videos — monetization status, country (flag), full metadata, and automatic video count per tab.